 Kjekshus J, Apetrei E, Barrios V, et al. Rosuvastatin in older patients with systolic heart failure.
 N Engl J Med 2007;357:2248-61.

 Rogers JK, Jhund PS, Perez AC, et al. Effect of Rosuvastatin on Repeat Heart Failure Hospitalizations: The CORONA Trial (Controlled Rosuvastatin Multinational Trial in Heart Failure).
 JACC Heart Fail 2014;Apr 30:[Epub ahead of print].

 Presented by Dr. Åke Hjalmarson at the American Heart Association Annual Scientific Session, Orlando, FL, November 2007.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Chronic Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Chronic Heart Failure, Heart Failure and Cardiac Biomarkers